envato/knuckle_cluster/README.md

 ssh_username | The username to conncet.
 Will default to `ec2-user`

-Once you have an instance of ClusterShuck, you can now do things!
+Once you have an instance of KnuckleCluster, you can now do things!
 ```
-$ cs.connect_to_containers
+$ kc.connect_to_containers
 ```
 Which will give you the output and run bash for you on the actual docker container:
 ```